a-sit-plus/warden-supreme/docs/docs/technical/quirks.md

 Warden Supreme allows for specifying an HTTP proxy URL, to facilitate setups behind a proxy.

 #### Temporally Invalid Leaf Certificates
-As mentioned in [Partially Ignoring Temporal Checks](#partially-ignoring-temporal-checks), many older Android devices do not encode a sensible validity into the leaf certificate carrying attestation information.
+As mentioned in [Clock Drifts and Temporal Validity](#clock-drifts-and-temporal-validity), many older Android devices do not encode a sensible validity into the leaf certificate carrying attestation information.
 This was a deliberate choice by Google, that has since been reversed.
 Some vendors still adhere to this practice, though.

 #### Remote Provisioning